mainlyetcetera/ideabox-boilerplate/README.md

 The primary goal of [IdeaBox](https://github.com/richardltyler/ideabox-boilerplate) is for users to be able to save and favorite ideas that come across their mind right away so that they won't forget about it. ([Project Specs](https://frontend.turing.io/projects/module-1/ideabox-group.html)).

 ## Motivation
-The motivation behind this project's creation was to build an application to help the users save ideas that come into their mind on the spot if they do not have a pencil or paper around to write it down, while we focused on writing DRY JS and solidifying good habits in git workflow.
+The motivation behind this project's creation was to build an application that helps users save ideas that come into their mind on the spot if they do not have a pencil or paper around to write it down, while we focused on writing DRY JS and solidifying good habits in git workflow.
 ---

 ## Features